eliotziqi/strava-route-explorer/README.md

 How the demo works
 - Click “Login with Strava” in the frontend.
 The frontend hits `GET /auth/strava/login` on the backend.
 - Backend redirects to Strava's OAuth page.
 After you authorize, Strava redirects to `/auth/strava/callback` on the backend.
-- Backend exchanges the auth code for an access token and redirects back to the frontend with the token in the URL (`/?token=...`).
+- Backend exchanges the auth code for `access_token`, `refresh_token`, and `expires_at`, then redirects back to the frontend with those values in the query string (for example: `/?access_token=...&refresh_token=...&expires_at=...`).
-- The frontend can call `GET /me?token=<token>` to fetch the athlete profile.
+- The frontend stores the token bundle and attaches the active access token when calling backend endpoints like `/me`.

 End-to-end workflow (what you can try now)

 - Open the frontend at `http://localhost:5173`.
 - Click **Login with Strava**.
 - Complete Strava's authorization flow; Strava will redirect back to the frontend.
-- The frontend saves the returned `token` into `localStorage` (key: `strava_token`).
+- Complete Strava's authorization flow; Strava will redirect back to the frontend with `access_token`, `refresh_token`, and `expires_at` in the query string.
+- The frontend stores this bundle in `localStorage` under the key `strava_token_bundle` and will refresh the access token automatically when required.
-- The frontend automatically calls `GET http://localhost:8000/activities?token=<token>` to fetch your recent activities.
+- The frontend automatically calls `GET http://localhost:8000/activities` (the app attaches the active access token to requests) to fetch your recent activities.
 - The page renders a simple list of your recent activities (date, type, distance, name).

 This is the quick closed loop: open frontend → Login with Strava → authorize → frontend reads token → calls `/activities` → shows your activities.